 DELETE FROM wp_posts WHERE post_type = "revision";

 Now all post revisions related records should have been purged from your SQL database and all revision history should have been deleted.
-If you would like to, you can also Disable WordPress Revisions and stop Revisions from ever being created again.
+If you feel the need, you can also completely Disable WordPress Revisions to stop new revisions from ever being created again.